-INTERFACE REQUEST X'01' USECLIENTSPORT X'04'
+INTERFACE REQUEST X'01' USECLIENTSPORT

-If the USECLIENTSPORT bit is set in the flag field of the request, the server SHOULD use interact with the application server using the same port the client used in the request, and set the USECLIENTSPORT bit in the flag field of the reply to acknowledge having done so.
+If the USECLIENTSPORT bit is set in the flag field of the request, the server SHOULD interact with the application server using the same port the client used in the request, and set the USECLIENTSPORT bit in the flag field of the reply to acknowledge having done so.
+If no port number was specified in the UDP ASSOCIATE request, this flag is meaningless and MUST not be used.

 If the INTERFACE REQUEST bit is set in the flag field of the request, the server may indicate its support for this extension by setting this bit in the reply.
-If both client and server support this feature, the client MAY send interface-request subcommands, described below, during the UDP association.
+If both client and server support this feature, the client SHOULD send INTERFACE DATA subcommands, described below, during the UDP association.